delorenj/DeLoContainers/docs/session/goal.md

 # Goal

-I would like to add RADARR to my media stacks
+I would like to add Jellyfin to my media stack